FREQUENTLY ASKED QUESTIONS

 - WHAT IS THE PROCESS AFTER APPLYING?

-- WHAT DO WE GET IF WE GET THE AWARD?
+- WHAT DO I WIN WHEN RECEIVING THE AWARD?

-- CAN I APPLY IF I DID APPLY FOR THE FIRST EDITION?
+- CAN I STILL APPLY IF I ALREADY APPLIED FOR THE FIRST OR SECOND EDITION?

 - IS IT JUST FOR “CITIES "?

 - ISN'T PROBLEMATIC TO COMPARE INITIATIVES FROM THE GLOBAL SOUTH AND THE GLOBAL NORTH IN AN AWARD?

 - DO I NEED TO HAVE A LEGAL FORM TO APPLY?